 Capecitabine (By mouth)

-Treats breast cancer and colon cancer.
+Treats cancer, including breast and colorectal cancer.

 When This Medicine Should Not Be Used